Treeniks/tyranny-of-types-type-classes/mdbook/src/04_rust.md

 # Rust

-Rust is known to be a language that combines many different features of many different programming languages into one language, with the goal of keeping the good and eliminating the bad with each addition.
+Rust is known to be a language that combines different features of different programming languages into one language, with the goal of only keeping whatever works best and eliminating whatever doesn't.
 When it comes to polymorphism, Rust combines the concept of type classes with generics, the latter of which is usually seen in object oriented languages like Java, C# and C++.

 ## Generics: Rust's Parametric Polymorphism

 Generics, in their simplest form, are a form of parametric polymorphism.
 As such, the length function on slices can be defined with a generic which we will name `T`.

-> Because Rust only implements many ideas from functional languages, but is in itself a C-like imperative language and thus not purely functional, the terminology used for similar things will be slightly different, so will the syntax.
-In this case for example, we use a slice in place of a list.
-A slice in Rust is a reference to a specific area inside an array (or similar), and it can also be a reference to the entire array itself.
-The type `usize` is one of Rust's unsigned integer types and will be used as such.
+> Because Rust only implements many ideas from functional languages, but is in itself a C-like imperative language, the terminology used for similar things will be slightly different, so will the syntax.
+In this case, we use a slice in place of a list.
+A slice in Rust is a reference to a specific area inside an array (or similar), or to the entire array itself.
+The type `usize` is one of Rust's unsigned integer types.
+Also, pay no mind to ampersands inside the Rust code, as it is not of importance for this topic.

 ```rust
 fn len<T>(slice: &[T]) -> usize {
     // calculate and return length
 }
 ```

-> Pay no mind to the abundance of ampersands inside this Rust code, it is not of importance for this topic.
 We will leave out the implementation of the length function here, because it requires knowledge of the underlying layout of slices.
 The function [is given by Rust's STL](https://doc.rust-lang.org/std/primitive.slice.html#method.len).

 We will also slightly alter the declaration of this function.
 As it stands, `len` is declared as a standalone function, but in the real Rust STL it is actually defined as a member function on the slice primitive.
 To implement member functions on types, Rust uses the `impl` keyword.
 Note that we also must declare the generic `T` with the `impl` keyword, as the type we are implementing on itself uses the generic: